The Legend of Zelda: Ocarina of Time: Characters

 Players control Link, a young boy living in the Kokiri Forest, which is also home to his Kokiri friend Saria and guarded by the Great Deku Tree.
 Unlike other Kokiri, Link does not have a fairy companion until the Great Deku Tree instructs the fairy Navi to be his guide.
-Navi is used to contextualize Z-Targeting for the player, and also provides hints and advice.
+Navi is used to contextualize Z-targeting for the player, and also provides hints and advice.
 On his quest, Link befriends Malon, daughter of Lon Lon Ranch's owner, Talon; Darunia, the leader of the Gorons; and Ruto, the Zora princess.
 Link also meets Princess Zelda, who is under the watch of her Sheikah caretaker, Impa, and encounters the King of the Gerudo, Ganondorf.
-In his adulthood, Link meets Rauru, the Sage of Light, and Nabooru, the de facto leader of the Gerudo in Ganondorf's absence.
+In his adulthood, Link meets Rauru, the Sage of Light who disguises himself as the owl Kaepora Gaebora, and Nabooru, the de facto leader of the Gerudo in Ganondorf's absence.
 Along the way, Link is aided by Sheik, a mysterious young Sheikah.
 Link is also aided by great fairies who give him magical abilities.

 Story

-Navi awakens Link from a nightmare in which he watches a man in black armor pursuing a young girl on horseback, and is brought to the Great Deku Tree, who has been cursed by a "wicked man of the desert".
+Navi awakens Link from a nightmare in which he watches a man in black armor pursuing a young girl on horseback.
+Link is brought to the Great Deku Tree, who has been cursed by a "wicked man of the desert".
 Before dying, the Great Deku Tree gives Link the Spiritual Stone of the Forest and sends him to Hyrule Castle to speak with Hyrule's princess.
-At the Hyrule Castle garden, Link meets Princess Zelda, who believes Ganondorf, the evil Gerudo king, is seeking the Triforce, a holy relic that gives its holder godlike power.
+At the Hyrule Castle garden, Link meets Princess Zelda, who believes the evil king Ganondorf—the man in black who cursed the Deku Tree—is seeking the Triforce, a holy relic that gives its holder godlike power.
 Zelda asks Link to obtain the three Spiritual Stones to enter the Sacred Realm and claim the Triforce before Ganondorf reaches it.
-Link collects the other two stones: the first from Darunia, leader of the Gorons, and the second from Ruto, princess of the Zoras.
-Link returns to Hyrule Castle, where he sees Ganondorf pursue Zelda and her caretaker Impa on horseback, like in his nightmare, and unsuccessfully attempts to stop him.
-Inside the Temple of Time, he uses the Ocarina of Time, a gift from Zelda, and the Spiritual Stones to open a door.
-There, he finds the Master Sword, but as he pulls it from its pedestal, he is incapacitated.
-Ganondorf, who snuck into the Temple after Link, appears and claims the Triforce.
-Ganondorf reveals that when Link pulled the Master Sword, he opened the Sacred Realm, allowing Ganondorf to take the Triforce.
+After collecting the other two stones from Darunia and Ruto, Link returns to Hyrule Castle, where he sees Ganondorf pursue Zelda and Impa on horseback, like in his nightmare, and unsuccessfully attempts to stop him.
+Inside the Temple of Time, he uses the Spiritual Stones and the Ocarina of Time, a gift from Zelda, to open a chamber containing the Master Sword.
+As Link pulls it from its pedestal, he is incapacitated while Ganondorf enters the Sacred Realm, taunting Link for obtaining the Spiritual Stones for him.